Use Your Illusion I: Release and reception

 Released at midnight on September 17, 1991, the Use Your Illusion albums were among the most anticipated in rock history.
 Predictions in the industry were of sales reaching the likes of Michael Jackson's Thriller and Bruce Springsteen's Born in the U.S.A., this despite the fact that major stores K-Mart and Walmart refused to stock the albums due to the profanity present.
-Estimates suggested that over 500,000 copies of the two albums were sold in just 2 hours.
+Estimates suggested that over 500,000 copies of the two albums were sold in just two hours.
 Both albums ultimately underperformed expectations domestically but were still commercially successful, with Use Your Illusion I selling 5,502,000 and both being certified 7× Platinum by the RIAA.
 Use Your Illusion I debuted below Use Your Illusion II mainly due to the fact that the second album contained the main lead single of the two albums "You Could Be Mine".

-Reception to Use Your Illusion I was mainly positive, and it is regarded as the heavier-sounding album of the two due in part to the influence of Izzy Stradlin.
-Critics praised the highlights of the album such as "November Rain" and "Coma", the closing track, but criticized the amount of filler on the album.
-Asked if the wait was worth it, David Fricke of Rolling Stone said "yes".
-Rolling Stone listed the album at number 41 in their list "100 Best Albums of the 90s".
+It was the first time that two albums by one band or artist had entered the US charts at the number one and two spots and Guns N' Roses became the first to have the top two biggest selling albums on the chart since Jim Croce in 1974.
+The albums also opened as the top two albums on the charts in Australia, Japan, New Zealand and the United Kingdom.